 There will also be someone in your department responsible for monitoring your holiday entitlement who will be able to confirm your calculation.

-You will need to bring your marriage certificate or your PhD certificate to your HR Faculty Team, where a copy will be taken as evidence of the change.
+You will need to bring any relevant documentation to your HR Faculty Team, where a copy will be taken as evidence of the change.
 The copy will be kept on your file and the original will be returned to you.
 Your electronic records will then be updated.